Principal Investigator

 Lab members

 I am a PhD student in Communication Sciences and Disorders.
 I earned my BA in Korean Language and Literature and MA in Communication Disorders at Ewha Womans University in Korea.
 Before coming to Chicago, I practiced as a speech-language pathologist in Korea.
-I am interested in the development of the phonological processing ability of children.
-Specifically, I plan to focus on how that ability predicts reading and writing in school-age children and to understand overlapping abilities in different languages.
+I am interested in the development of phonological processing ability in children and how that ability predicts reading and writing in school-age children.
+This work is funded by a dissertation fellowship from the Dingwall Foundation.
 My aim is to find precursors of dyslexia and developmental language disorders using neurological and behavioral methods.
 I love spending time with my beloved people and experiencing new activities.

 I am a PhD student the Communication Sciences and Disorders Department.
 I completed my BS in Psychology with a minor in English at the University of Illinois at Urbana-Champaign.
 Following my undergraduate, I worked as a research assistant at the Laboratories of Cognitive Neuroscience at Boston Children’s Hospital/Harvard Medical School.
 Across these experiences, I became curious about identifying early brain differences in developmental disorders, such as autism spectrum disorder.
 Importantly, my research is motivated by how we can use early detection of brain differences to better predict developmental trajectories and select specialized interventions.
-I am thrilled to join Dr. Elizabeth Norton and the LEARN Lab to continue in this area of research.
+My dissertation work is funded by the DevSci Graduate Student Fellowship.

 Victor Criollo, Undergraduate